stegano/transformium/README.md

 ## Overview

-Transformium allows front-end developers to quickly create the necessary APIs or mocking data, or modify the API response data received from the back-end server without modifying the server code directly.
+Transformium quickly create the necessary APIs or mocking data, or modify the API response data received from the back-end server without modifying the server code directly.

 ### Installation